 Pre-term Labour is defined as a pregnancy less than 36 weeks.
 Parents in pre-term labour will be transferred to Thunder Bay Regional Hospital or Winnipeg Health Sciences Centre.
-Pre-term babies delivered at La Verendrye Hospital will also likely be transferred depending on the baby's overall condition.
+Pre-term babies delivered in Fort Frances will also likely be transferred depending on the baby's overall condition.